Yuyi Ding 丁聿一

 > About

-I enjoy coding and strive to write concise, efficient, and high-quality code.
-I value well-structured and organized projects, and I am interested in software lifecycle, reliability and verification recently.
-Besides, I love leveraging technology to solve real-world problems.
+I enjoy coding and strive to write concise, elegant and high-quality code.
+I also value well-structured and organized projects.
+Besides, contributing to open-source projects takes up a significant portion of my spare time.

 > Education